Kenura-R-Gunarathna/Tailwindcss--postcss/README.md

 Installing Tailwind CSS as a PostCSS plugin is the most seamless way to integrate it with build tools like webpack, Rollup, Vite, and Parcel.

-eun below command to install all the dependances
+run below command to install all the dependances

 ```
 npm install